+The RLG-2 or RLG-4 Loadgard does not require an external timing input signal for proper operation.
 For some field installations, the RLG Loadgard monitor does require an external timing input signal for each machine cycle to be monitored.
 Those installations include variable speed machines that change speeds within a big range on the fly, machines that operate below 10% of press capacity, and single stroke hand-fed machines that run faster than 30 SPM or run with intermittent timing.

-In general, the timing input signal should start shortly before the forming load begins for the new cycle, and should end shortly after the forming load is finished.
-In effect, the input of such a timing signal to the unit tells the monitor when to look at the forming signals for each cycle, and to capture the Peak and/or Area Under the Curve load values within that time frame.
+The timing input signal should start shortly before the forming load begins for the new cycle, and should end shortly after the forming load is finished.
 The unit actively monitors the forming process when the external timing input signal is On, and ignores what occurs when the signal is Off between machine cycles.

 Three main types of external timing input signals can be used with the RLG unit.
 These include conventional dry contact cam switch, 24 VDC proximity switch, and 24 VDC PLC input.
-The wiring for this input enters the back of the unit through the proper conduit fitting hole or knockout.

-For the 24VDC unit, the timing input wires are terminated inside the unit at the designated +CAM and -CAM connections on the orange Weidmuller connectors.
+For the 24VDC unit, the timing input wires are terminated inside the unit at the designated +CAM and -CAM connections on the orange Weidmulller connectors.
 Refer to drawing E1060W03 and drawing E1008W16 at the back of this manual.